Over its lifetime CIVA has incubated a myriad of different programmes. A selection of these is presented below:

 Carbon Neutral Housing

 In July 2007, CIVA launched a project on two housing estates in England – in Bristol and the London Borough of Newham – to challenge residents to go carbon neutral.
+The Bristol project contributed towards the formation of the Knowle West Media Centre.

 In May 2009, CIVA launched FoodCycle to encourage students and other young people to cook reclaimed food in donated kitchen space to feed hungry people.
+This project continues.

 CIVA is developing a new project in partnership with Trees for Cities that will link primary age children with trees that they grow and look after.